(SOCRATES, PLATO and ARISTOTLE – continued)

 Aristotle's logic was deductive.
 It conflicted with science, which made generalities from observed particulars (facts) – in other words, induction.

-Leaving abstract logic, Aristotle added to his philosophy a concern with what was right and wrong in everyday life.
+Leaving his study of logic, Aristotle added to his philosophy a concern with what was right and wrong in everyday life.
 He believed that people pursued self-fulfillment, or happiness, and he believed that people should search for happiness both in the divine and in the material world.
 And not surprising for a philosopher, he believed that the greatest happiness, the greatest self-benefit and the greatest virtue came with the pursuit of theoretical wisdom.
 Similar to the Hindus, Socrates and Plato, Aristotle believed that the pursuit of knowledge moved one closer to harmony with God.

 As for humans moving themselves, Aristotle believed that happiness could be achieved by choosing a golden mean between extremes.
 Aristotle advocated moderation over the extremes of gluttony and self-deprivation, and he chose courage over the extremes of rashness and cowardice.
 Aristotle believed in moderating one's passions.
 He compared a man in a state of passion to a man asleep, drunk or insane.